AleRigon22/InvestmentDashboard/README.md

 - 🪙 **Dividend Tracker**: Monthly bar chart with asset-colored segments and tooltips
 - 💼 **Manual Price Updates**: User-entered current prices to simulate valuation
 - 🔐 **Authentication**: Secure login with session-based user separation
+- 🌐 **Cloud-native deployment:** React on Vercel, Express backend on Render, DB on Neon
 - 🧠 **Fully Local Workflow**: No live APIs; all data entered and updated by the user

 ---